Our Open Futures Bursaries

 What supporting evidence do I need?

 You’ll need to provide evidence of your household income or qualifying benefit.

 How to apply for an Open Futures Bursary

 Before you submit an application, make sure you’ve read the full bursary terms and conditions.

 You’ll need to download and complete our bursary application form, and return it to our Student Fees team.
 Their contact details are on the application form.

-Applications open 18 March 2020 and close midnight 18 September 2020.
+Applications are open, as of 18 March 2020, and close midnight 18 September 2020.
 We won’t accept any applications after this date.